fullerar/Memory-Management/README.md

 -This submission also includes the following classes:

-	-TakenBlocks to represent blocks of memory that are taken.
+	-TakenBlocks.java to represent blocks of memory that are taken.

-	-Holes to represent blocks of memory that are not taken.
+	-Holes.java to represent blocks of memory that are not taken.

-	-MemoryAllocations to represent the incoming memory allocations.
+	-MemoryAllocations.java to represent the incoming memory allocations.

-	-StartPointComparator to help sort lists of Holes objects by their start point.
+	-StartPointComparator.java to help sort lists of Holes objects by their start point.

 -Input file required structure: